-The new Omicron variant is a reminder that 'the virus is still in control' regardless of Covid-19 fatigue, medical professor says - Local News 8
+The new Omicron variant is a reminder that 'the virus is still in control' regardless of COVID-19 fatigue, medical professor says - Local News 8

 More reason to get vaccinated or boosted

+“The main things people can do to protect themselves right now is if you’re not vaccinated, get vaccinated,” Gounder said.
+“If this does turn out to be an immune-evading variant, there may also well be benefit in getting an extra dose or booster dose of vaccine.”

-“If ever there was a reason for the people who were vaccinated to get boosted, and for those who were unvaccinated to get vaccinated, it’s now,” Fauci told NBC on Sunday.
+Fauci offered similar advice: “If ever there was a reason for the people who were vaccinated to get boosted, and for those who were unvaccinated to get vaccinated, it’s now,” he told NBC.

 “If you’re six months or more from the second dose of an mRNA (vaccine) — either the Pfizer or the Moderna — get boosted.
-If you’re two months or more following the single dose of J&J, get boosted.
-Don’t try to play mind games of saying, ‘Maybe I should wait a little bit longer.’
-Get boosted now.”
+If you’re two months or more following the single dose of J&J, get boosted.”

 Fauci said he believes the current vaccines — and especially booster doses — will help at least somewhat against the Omicron variant.